 or Sustainability Science (SUS)

-All students who desire to live in the Greenbelt Community must agree to abide by the following basis expectations for living in a residential learning community committed to sustainability:
+All students who desire to live in the Greenbelt Community must agree to abide by the following basic expectations for living in a residential learning community committed to sustainability:

 - They must agree to support the mission and goals of the community.

-- They must agree to live a lifestyle that embraces the concept of sustainability (i.e. learn more about sustainable living practices, attempt to reduce my energy consumption, recycle).
+- They must agree to aspire to a lifestyle that embraces the concept of sustainability (i.e. learn more about sustainable living practices, attempt to reduce energy consumption, engage in composting, recycle).

 - They must agree to be leaders and champions for sustainability on the Furman campus.

 - They must agree to attend Greenbelt Community sponsored events held throughout out the semester.
-The dates and times of events will be announced by the Greenbelt RA.
+The dates and times of events will be announced by the Greenbelt RA and faculty/staff.

 Students should recognize that not adhering to these commitments could

 potentially result in their dismissal from the community and relocation